-Before using Microsoft SQL Server, MySQL, or Oracle, ensure your database is up and running correctly.
+Before converting to an external database using MariaDB, Microsoft SQL Server, MySQL, or Oracle, ensure the database is up and running correctly.

-For Oracle, ensure that when you create a user, Roles has Resource added.

-For Microsoft SQL Server, ensure that when you create a user, Server Roles has sysadmin (or another server role that allows the necessary actions) enabled.

-- 1. Fill in the fields as follows: - Database Name The database instance name. - Database Type MariaDB, Microsoft SQL Server, MySQL, or Oracle. - Host Name The machine name where the database is installed. - Port The database port number.
+- For Oracle, ensure that when you create a user, Roles has Resource added. - For Microsoft SQL Server, ensure that when you create a user, Server Roles has sysadmin (or another server role that allows the necessary actions) enabled. - 1.
+Fill in the fields as follows: - Database Name-Database instance name. - Database Type-MariaDB, Microsoft SQL Server, MySQL, or Oracle. - Host Name-Machine name where the database is installed. - Port-Database port number.
 The default port is filled in automatically after Database Type is selected.
-Type a different port number if applicable. - User Name The unique name of the user that is used to access the database. - Password and Confirm Secret value used to identify an account for a particular user.
+Type a different port number if applicable. - User Name-Unique name of the user that is used to access the database. - Password and Confirm-Secret value that identifies an account for a particular user.

 The Cluster Manager tests the database connection before saving database.properties.
-If the connection is unsuccessful, an error message is displayed and database.properties is not saved.
+If the connection is unsuccessful, an error appears, and database.properties is not saved.

-- 2. Re-import your license. - 3.
-Restart the Cluster Manager service.
+- 2. Re-import your license. - Restart the Cluster Manager service.

-Note: After changing the database type, your original database service may continue to start each time the Cluster Manager service starts.
+Note: After changing the database type, your original database service might continue to start each time the Cluster Manager service starts.
 Manually disable the database service.